mirayengin/REC-PEP-PROJECT/README.md

 ### Overview

-I mastered HTML & CSS & JS & ReactJS   features in this project.
+I mastered HTML & CSS & JS & ReactJS & styled-components & react-bootstrap  features in this project.
 You can see the visual representation of the website above.

 ## Notes